wanamelon/prototype_monorepo/roller/dev_notes.md

 > Dud item, added as a challenge on later levels, or as a negative effect

+> Items with across-round state, like "only usable 5 times"

 # Roller 2025-10-25 Planning

 Remember the goal!
 We want something minimally playable, not even "fun" per-se